adamairey/HomeLab/README.md

 # HomeLab

 This repository showcases the design, implementation, and management of my personal homelab.
-Using as a sandbox environment for learning new software and skills in a simulated lab environment.
+Currently being used as a sandbox environment for learning new software and skills in a simulated lab environment.

 <p align="center">
   <img src="/src/DSCF1167.jpg" alt="Image 1" width="45%"/>